Substance Abuse and Addiction Treatment Resources in Atmore

 Partial Hospitalization Programs

-Also referred to as “dayhab”, a partial hospitalization program (PHP) offers a similar program to an inpatient treatment program.
+A partial hospitalization program (PHP) offers a similar program to an inpatient treatment program.
 The main difference is that the patient is not required to stay at the facility overnight.
 This is often the best choice for patients who are married or who have families they don’t want to be away from.

 Outpatient Treatment Programs

 An outpatient treatment program is similar to a PHP except that patients don’t spend as much time at the facility every day.
-They will only spend three or four days at the facility during the week, about 10 to 15 hours total.
+They may only spend three or four days at the facility during the week, about 10 to 15 hours total.
 This is a great option for patients who have jobs or family commitments.

 When it comes to overcoming a substance use disorder, there are a number of components.
 A good rehabilitation facility can change your life.
 You must spend energy and time finding the right facility for you.
-Consider a national treatment facility like The Recovery Village that has a positive reputation, high-class amenities and experienced professionals and experts on staff.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.